mafintosh/mkcontainer/README.md

 If you run `mkcontainer` again the build should be cached.
 Similar to docker, when you update a line in the `Containerfile` you cache invalidate every line below it.
 There is a global cache for each layer stored in `~/.mkcontainer`

+To run the produced container do `sudo systemd-nspawn -a -i container.img /bin/bash`

 ## Containerfile

 The `Containerfile` currently understands the following primitives